Last Updated on February 11, 2022 by Bruce

-The term “bushcraft” was introduced by the “Bush Tucker Man“, Les Hiddins and Mors Kochanski, two nature lovers and professional outdoor survivalists.
+The term bushcraft was introduced by the “Bush Tucker Man“, Les Hiddins and Mors Kochanski, two nature lovers and professional outdoor survivalists.
 It is often used in Anglo Saxon countries such as Australia, Canada, New Zealand and USA to represent and signify wilderness skills.
 In other words, it means living in extreme harsh environment or natural outdoors and having the special skills needed to adapt and survive in that environment.
 Hence, before one attempts to be a survivalist in the wild, one will need to learn basic bushcraft skills such as hunting wild animals, making shelters to keep oneself dry, skinning game, starting a fire cook food and to keep warm as well as tracking in the jungle.
-Some of the most important survival tools to use include axes, compasses, knives and machetes.
+Some of the most important survival tools to use include axes, ferro rods, compasses, survival knives and machetes.

 Top 3 Best Bushcraft Knives